Bitterious/StupidChatLogger/README.md

 - written by a dumbshit
 - sometimes not stable
 - uses an obscure fast ass fuck framework
 - first loads are slow
 - bad ui (i dont know css)
+## drop examples dumbass
+try my own personal one [here](https://tf2logs.bittless.xyz)
 ## how to install tho?
 1. clone or download this repository
 2. install requirements